 Tim Perry was an associate professor of theology at Providence College and Seminary in Otterburne, Manitoba, Canada.
 He is the author of Mary for Evangelicals, Pope John Paul II: An Evangelical Assessment, Blessed Is She and Radical Difference: A Defense of Hendrik Kraemer’s Theology of Religions.

 Megan Shore is a professor of religious studies at King’s University College in London, Ontario, Canada.
 Her research focuses on Catholic social thought and on religion and conflict.
 With Scott Kline, she is co-writing a book titled Catholic Approaches to Just Peacemaking.

 St. Francis Xavier University in Nova Scotia, Canada has a Catholic Studies department.
 It offers a major and a minor, as well as a variety of elective courses.

 The Archdiocese of Glasgow is the center of Catholic religious life in Glasgow.
 Rev. Philip Tartaglia is the archbishop.

 Eileen Barker is a professor emeritus in the sociology department at the University of London.
-She studies minority religions, including cults, sects and new religious movements and relevant social conditions.
-She is a source on the majority religion of Catholicism.
+She studies minority religions, including cults, sects and New Religious Movements, and relevant social conditions.

 Mark D. Chapman teaches church history, Catholicism, ecclesiology and Anglicanism at the University of Oxford.
 Chapman researches Anglican theology and church history.